avdhoot-hadke/100-days-of-code/r2-log.md

 Today's Progress:

-1. DSA: Split Array by Prime Indices, Count Islands With Total Value Divisible by K & Game of Life.
+1. DSA: Split Array by Prime Indices, Count islands With Total Value Divisible by K & Game of Life.